A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of

 The atrial surface of each leaflet segmentation was extracted using the Leaflet Analysis tool in SlicerHeart.
 In particular, a closed curve was defined along the margin of the leaflet that separates the atrial and ventricular sides of the segmentation model.
 The model was then clipped along this curve to isolate the atrial surface.
 A custom Python script that utilized the PyACVD library~\cite{valette_generic_2008} was subsequently used to process the extracted surface.
-First, the extracted surface was cleaned by removing isolated and unreferenced points and then smoothed using Taubin smoothing (10 iterations, pass band = 0.05).
-Second, the surface was remeshed with 1,000 nodes uniformly distributed across the atrial surface.
+First, the extracted surface was cleaned by removing isolated and unreferenced points and then smoothed using Taubin smoothing~\cite{taubin1995curve}.
+Second, the diastolic and systolic atrial surfaces of each leaflet were discretized to linear triangular meshes by distributing 1,000 nodes uniformly using Voronoi clustering.